suspended-systems/greengreengreen.green/README.md

 Experimental Chat v2 → [ReplacementRecommender.ts](lib/ReplacementRecommender.ts)

-The React code is still pending a lot of cleanup, not my best 😅
+The React code has been left a little messy as I am still finalizing styling and fleshing out tab contents.

 ---